CassieTheBunny/Mole_Game/README.md

 # Yet Another Whack-a-Mole Game
 A very simple Whack-a-Mole game created with Javascript / jQuery, HTML and Sass.

+Points are earned by clicking or tapping on the moles that appear before the time limit runs out.

 Play the demo [here](http://cmilicia.com/mole-game)!